felangel/bloc/docs/flutterweathertutorial.md

 There are a few things we should test

-- If our weather states return correct `WeatherStatusX` values.
-[Here](https://github.com/felangel/bloc/blob/master/examples/flutter_weather/test/weather/cubit/weather_state_test.dart) is a completed test file
+- If our weather states return correct `WeatherStatusX` values (see [completed test file](https://github.com/felangel/bloc/blob/master/examples/flutter_weather/test/weather/cubit/weather_state_test.dart))
-- If our HydratedCubits respond to events properly and is able to convert fromJson and toJson
+- If our HydratedCubits respond to events properly and are able to convert fromJson and toJson

-In addition to using `Mocktail` for mocking and the standard testing library, it is also reccomended to use [bloc_test](https://pub.dev/packages/bloc_test) library. `bloc_test` allows us to easily prepare our blocs for testing, handle state changes, and check results.
+In addition to using the standard testing library and `mocktail` for mocking, we recommend using the [bloc_test](https://pub.dev/packages/bloc_test) library. `bloc_test` allows us to easily prepare our blocs for testing, handle state changes, and check results.

 [Here](https://github.com/felangel/bloc/blob/master/examples/flutter_weather/test/weather/cubit/weather_cubit_test.dart) is an example weather cubit testing file and [here](https://github.com/felangel/bloc/blob/master/examples/flutter_weather/test/theme/cubit/theme_cubit_test.dart) is an example theme cubit testing file

-## Presentation Layer: Weather Page, Settings Page, Search Page
+## Presentation Layer

 ### Weather Page

-With the core logic of our app put together, it's time to put together the UI!
+> With the core logic of our app put together, it's time to put together the UI!

 We will start with the weather page which uses `dependency injection` in order to provide cubits to widgets.
 This is accomplished using `BlocProvider` and `BlocConsumer`.
-These objects essentially inject our Cubits whenever widgets are (re)rendered.
+These objects inject Cubits whenever widgets are (re)rendered.

 ```dart
 // lib/weather/view/weather_page.dart